Distributed Mixture-of-Experts and Expert Parallelism

 Sparsely-Gated Mixture of Experts

-The previous MoE implementations had a big drawback: all experts process all inputs, leading to high training costs, even when there’s low little relevance of some experts for some inputs.
-This led to the introduction of Conditional Computation or Sparsity, a method where only a subset of experts are picked per input.
-In practice, the distribution output by the gating mechanism is now used to pick only the highest-relevance experts for each task, and delegate the input only to those top-\(k\) experts, effectively working as a routing mechanism. \(k\) is a hyper-parameter that drives the trade-off between computation and expertise, and may ultimately result in under- or over-computation.
+The previous MoE implementations had a big drawback: all experts process all inputs, leading to high training costs, even when there’s little relevance of some experts for some inputs.
+This led to conditional computation / sparsity, where only a subset of experts are picked per input.
+In practice, the distribution output by the gating mechanism is now used to pick only the highest-relevance experts for each token and route the token only to those top-\(k\) experts, effectively working as a routing mechanism. \(k\) is a hyper-parameter that drives the trade-off between computation and expertise.

 In practice, the MoE selects for each token in the text a possibly different combination of experts.
 When \(g_i(x)=0\) for a given expert \(i\), then \(f_i(x)\) is not computed.
-Note that, by picking only top-\(k\) experts per iteration, one can increase the number of experts without incurring an aditional computational overhead, leading to great MoE scaling properties.
+Note that, by picking only top-\(k\) experts per token, one can increase the number of experts without incurring proportional computational overhead, which is the key MoE scaling property.

-Towards better scaling, the 2017 paper Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer work presented a recursive LSTM struture, where the the feed-forward network was replaced with an MoE structure.
-The objective was to do text processing (and translation) with thousands of MoEs, totalling 137B parameters:
+Towards better scaling, the 2017 paper Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer presented a recurrent (LSTM-based) language model where the feed-forward subnetwork was replaced with an MoE structure.
+The objective was to do text processing (and translation) with thousands of experts, totalling 137B parameters:

 Processing and batching

 The MoE is called once for each position in the text, selecting a potentially different combination of experts at each position.
-Because this leads to a very small GPU utilization (“Shrinking Batch Problem”), they suggest using a very large batch size to overcome it.
+Because this can lead to very small effective per-expert batches (the “shrinking batch problem”), they suggest using a very large global batch size to overcome it.

 Parallelism and Hierarchical MoEs

-To enable parallelism, the authors implement data and model parallelism where they “distribute the standard layers of the model and the gating network according to conventional data-parallel schemes, but keep only one shared copy of each expert”.
+To enable parallelism, the authors implement data and model parallelism: they “distribute the standard layers of the model and the gating network according to conventional data-parallel schemes, but keep only one shared copy of each expert” (i.e., experts are sharded rather than replicated).

-Although they tested thousands of experts, if the number of experts is very large, the authors can reduce the branching factor by using a two-level hierarchical MoE.
-A hierarchical MoE is a structure were a primary gating network chooses a sparse weighted combination of experts, where each expert is by itself a MoE with its own gating network.
-In the case of a hierarchical MoE (Section B), the primary gating network employs data parallelism, and the secondary MoEs employ model parallelism.
-Each secondary MoE resides on one device.”
+Although they tested thousands of experts, if the number of experts is very large, they also reduce the branching factor by using a two-level hierarchical MoE.
+A hierarchical MoE is a structure where a primary gating network chooses a sparse weighted combination of experts, and each selected expert is itself an MoE with its own gating network.
+In the case of their hierarchical MoE, the primary gating network employs data parallelism, and the secondary MoEs employ model parallelism; each secondary MoE resides on one device.

 Improvements specific to language models: convolutionality

-When applied to a language task, they take advantage of Convolutionality where each expert if applied to the same time step, recursively.
-This allows one to apply the MoE to all the time steps together as one big batch, increasing the size of the input batch by a factor of the number of unrolled time steps.
+When applied to a language task, they take advantage of convolutionality where each expert is applied in the same way to each time step.
+This allows applying the MoE to all the time steps together as one big batch, increasing effective utilization.

 Gating and Sparsity